 Things to do on Fitzroy Island When Staying Overnight

-By now, I bet you're pretty pumped to visit Fitzroy Island and perhaps even stay at Fitzroy Island Resort!
-If you're planning a trip, make sure to check out my full travel guide to the island which covers all of the best things to do and a bunch more photos to get you inspired for your trip.
+By now, I bet you're pretty pumped to visit Fitzroy Island and perhaps even stay at Fitzroy Island Resort, one of the top island hotels in Australia!
+If you're planning a trip, make sure to check out my full travel guide to Fitzroy Island which covers all of the best things to do and a bunch more photos to get you inspired for your trip.

 However, if you're in a hurry and only have a few hours to spend, some activities that you don't want to miss include:

 - Snorkelling/scuba diving at Shark Fin Rock or White Rock